This post contains affiliate links. Please read my disclosure policy to learn more.

 String cheese is usually bought in vacuum-sealed, individually wrapped sticks of cheese.

-With individually wrapped sticks, you can just toss them straight into the freezer and remove each piece as needed.
+With individually wrapped sticks, you can freeze them in their original packaging and remove each piece as needed.

-However, you may want to jot down the date you froze the cheese to be sure you use it up quickly.
+Tip: If you want to jot down the date you froze the cheese sticks, use a black sharpie!

 Although not as common as individual sticks of string cheese, it can sometimes be found in large blocks.